Kazephil/bulk-changes-to-tmx-kaze/README.md

 ### regex_substrings_to_change
 This list should contain more lists, where the first element is the language of the `tuv` tag, the second element the regex substring that will be searched, the third element is the substring that will replace the substring that was found (i.e. the second element), the last element is "True" if if is for a source language (in which case attributes can be changed).

-Remember that every line changes the string, so if you want to change "strawberry" to "apple", and "strawberries" to "apples", changing the first before the second is a bad idea.
-Then you'll get results like `strawberrys`.
+Remember that every line changes the string, so if you want to change "strawberry" to "apple", and "strawberries" to "apples", changing the first before the second will get you results like `strawberrys`.

 Reading up on regex is a good idea, so you know how to filter out instances where C is not part of a word.

-If you want to change `D` to `C` in the segments in the language `en-GB`, this is what the list should look like:
+If you want to change `C` to `D` in the segments in the language `en-GB`, and the above examples of strawberries and apples this is what the list should look like:
 ```
 regex_substrings_to_change = [
     ["en-GB", r"\bC\b", "D", False],
+    ["nl-NL", r"\bC\b", "D", True],
+    ["en-GB", r"strawberries", "apples", False],
+    ["nl-NL", r"aardbeien", "appels", True],
+    ["en-GB", r"strawberry", "apple", False],
-    ["nl-NL", r"\bC\b", "D", True] # Don't forget to add a comma if you have more elements!
+    ["nl-NL", r"aardbei", "appel", True] # Don't forget to add a comma if you have more elements!
 ]
 ```